CYCOGS® Hybrid Snake Arms

-The Robot arm actuation methods usually employ a flexible power transmission
+The Robot arm actuation methods typically employ a flexible power transmission

 ability needed as the arm flexes to create a pivoting motion or action between the elements.

-and mechanical mechanisms such as gears, pistons, cams and other actuating systems,
+hydraulic, pneumatic, and mechanical mechanisms like gears, pistons, cams and other actuating systems,

-The actuators are typically grouped or segmented to move a subset series of plates or elements.
+The arm actuators are typically grouped or segmented to move a subset series of plates or elements.

-This is followed by a second group of actuators, wires or cables that are connected to the next 1/5 segment of the arm, and so on.
+This would be followed by a second group of actuators, wires or cables that connect to the next 1/5 segment of the arm, and so on.